AFixt/meetabl-api/docs/standards/sql-standards-and-patterns.md

 1. **CamelCase for Column Names**: All column names use camelCase (e.g., `userId`, `tokenHash`, `permissionId`).
 2. **Primary Keys**:
-   - `inc`: Used as an auto-incrementing integer primary key in most tables.
+   - `inc`: MUST NOT be used as an auto-incrementing integer primary key in most tables.
-   - Entity-specific IDs: Many tables also include a UUID-based identifier (e.g., `userId`, `teamId`, `logId`).
+   - Entity-specific IDs: All tables MUST have a UUID-based identifier (e.g., `userId`, `teamId`, `logId`).

 3. **Common Columns**:
    - `created`: Timestamp column with default `CURRENT_TIMESTAMP`.